January 28, 2020 – Aaron Cavagnolo

 A note on buying gear before your course

-Instructors are a wealth of knowledge and many times it is better to wait to buy gear until after taking a course.
+Instructors are a wealth of knowledge.
+Many times it is better to wait to buy gear after taking a course.
 Too often I see students show up with brand new gear that is not ideal for the rivers we are running.
 For example, students will show up with a low volume lifejacket for a rafting course on high volume rivers.
 Their lifejacket makes swimming in the river more challenging and dangerous.

 My rafting guide school course offered spring quarter through Lake Tahoe Community College is a screaming good deal if you are a California resident.
 Enrolling through the college is a little cumbersome but worth the effort.
 We teach paddle captaining and rowing.